isaacnmm/pestpolicy-hugo2XX/content/posts/best-gravity-feed-spray-gun-for-woodworking/index.md

 layout: post
 ---

 For any dedicated woodworker, there comes a moment of truth.
-You’ve spent hours, if not days, selecting the perfect lumber, meticulously cutting joinery, and sanding every surface to silky smoothness.
+Youâ€™ve spent hours, if not days, selecting the perfect lumber, meticulously cutting joinery, and sanding every surface to silky smoothness.
 Now, all that stands between your masterpiece and a flawless, professional-grade finish is the final application.
-This is where the limitations of brushes and rollers become painfully clear—the streaks, the bubbles, the dust nibs.
+This is where the limitations of brushes and rollers become painfully clearâ€”the streaks, the bubbles, the dust nibs.

 This is the moment you realize you need a spray gun.